engpap/evaluation-sys-kafka/docs/api.md

     - submission id
     - student id
     - project id
+    TODO: here you can listen on `enrollment` and check whether the student that's is submitting is actually attending the course
 - POST: /projects/:project-id/submission-id={id}/grade -> REST api + send on `grade` topic ✅
     - submission id
     - professor id